BetterStackHQ/terraform-provider-better-uptime/docs/resources/betteruptime_policy.md

 Optional:

 - **id** (Number) The ID of the resource to notify during an incident.
 Required for user, webhook, slack_integration, microsoft_teams_integration and zapier_webhook member types.
 This is e.g. the ID of the user to notify when member type is user.
 - **team_id** (Number) The ID of the team to notify when member team is entire_team.
-When left empty, the team associated with the resource is assumed.
+When left empty, the default team for the incident is used.